mohit1221iitian/PARAGRAPH_SUMMARIZER/README.md

 ### *3️⃣ Run the Application Locally*
 bash
-python app.py
+python bot.py

 This will launch the *Gradio UI* in your browser at http://127.0.0.1:7860

 ---
-# Paragraph Summarizer

-This is a simple text summarization app using Transformers.

-🚀 *Try it live here:* https://huggingface.co/spaces/gagan-12/summarizer
+🚀 *Try it live here:* https://huggingface.co/spaces/mohit-me/EDUCATION_BOT

 ## 📂 Project Structure